marios-zindilis/Scripts/Bash/README.md

 A function that checks if the parameter passed is a valid IP Address, meant to be used for user input validation.
 For a version that only returns True/False, see is_ip.sh.

+## ResizeAll ##

+A Nautilus plugin to resize all pictures in a directory.